mnieper/sequences/README.md

 # Sequences

-A *sequence* is an opaque value representing a finite sequence.
-Each element of the sequence is represented by multiple values.
+A *sequence* is an opaque value representing a (possibly infinite) sequence.
+Each element of the sequence is represented by multiple values, usually one.

 ## Predicates